GiuseppeCavallaro/2016.M3.TQF-ML.Credit.Card.Fraud/README.md

 The Undersample framework:

-For this porpuse I decided to build a new dataset from the original one, which contains the whole amount of fraudolent transactions and a proportional amount of non-fraudolent transactions, randomly choosen.
-In this way we estimate a model that stress the features that are most meaningfull for classifing the fraudolent transactions.
+For this porpuse I decided to build a new dataset from the original one, which contains the whole amount of fraudolent transactions and a proportional amount of non-fraudolent transactions randomly choosen.
+In this way we estimate a model that stresses the features that are most meaningfull for classifing the fraudolent transactions.
 I will test the estimated model, in the original dataset, to see if it is able to reach better performance.

 Using Cross Validation I want to establish which is the best model, among those proposed, according to the 'Recall' ratio and The 'ROC AUC' ratio.